 - Turn the stove down to medium.
 If the pot looks dry, add more olive oil.

 - Add the garlic and onion and cook for 3 minutes until soft.

 - Add the orange juice and lime juice, and scrape the bottom of the pot so the brown bits mix into the liquid.

-- Add remaining ingredients, mix, then return beef into pot.
+- Add tomato, beef stock, water and remaining spice mix.
+Mix, then return beef into pot.